lonycell/grafana.v7/docs/sources/reference/datalinks.md

 ## Variables to use in your URL

-> These variables changed in 6.4 so if you have an older version of Grafana please use the version picker to select docs for an older version of Grafana.
+> These variables changed in 6.4 so if you have an older version of ThingSPIN please use the version picker to select docs for an older version of ThingSPIN.

 * ``__url_time_range`` - current dashboard's time range (i.e. ``?from=now-6h&to=now``)
 * ``__from`` - current dashboard's time range from value